dontinelli/fyta-plant-card/README.md

 ### HomeAssistant Integration

 This card requires the official [Home Assistant FYTA integration](https://www.home-assistant.io/integrations/fyta/).
-For more information about the integration, please refer to the [FYTA GitHub organization](https://github.com/FYTA-GmbH).
+For more information about FYTA, please refer to the [FYTA GitHub page](https://github.com/FYTA-GmbH) or the [FYTA webpage](https://www.fyta.de).

 ## Installation